whitefusionhq/ellisflutes_site/src/_products/ChakCompactD.md

 weight: 450
 ---

 I’m pleased to offer the new Compact Xiao!
 I wanted to make a xiao that was more convenient to carry as well as being easier to manufacture, thus allowing me to offer a fully functional xiao at a more affordable price.
-To understand how the Compact xiao differs from my traditional full-length xiao, visit the xiao page of this website: https://www.ellisflutes.com/world-flutes/xiao
+To understand how the Compact xiao differs from my traditional full-length xiao, visit the [xiao page](https://www.ellisflutes.com/world-flutes/xiao) of this website.

 The xiao is not just for Chinese music (though it excels in that context).
 These are fully-realized open-holed flutes with a tremendous range, and are ideal for many forms of music.
 You can play in a wide variety of styles with a remarkable tonal range.
 A true, Desert Island Flute!
 You can learn more about the xiao [HERE](https://www.ellisflutes.com/world-flutes/xiao).